ABCs Of Memphis In May 2016 Edition

 C) Use ride-sharing apps Uber or Lyft.
 Just prepare for waiting and surge pricing.

 E is for Embrace the insanity: Memphis in May is a giant, month-long party, so treat it as such.
 There's no point in getting upset about little things (weather, drunk people, waiting, whatever).
 Take a deep breath and reach a place of acceptance and tolerance for the festival's inborn quirks and you'll have a great time no matter what.

-I is for International Week: It's not the all-out party the rest of MIM is, but International Week during May 4-9 is a good time to learn something about this year's honored country, Poland.
+I is for International Week: It's not the all-out party the rest of MIM is, but International Week during May 2-9 is a good time to learn something about this year's honored country, Canada.
 Check out the cultural events, performances and eating opportunities and be proud that you learned something during the festival.

-N is for You Need To Bring Some Things: OK, this this probably not the most clever N phrase, but I wanted to let you know what you're allowed to bring into the park.
-You can take in: one bottle of water per person, a blanket, a bag smaller than 12" x 12" if necessary, your photo I.D., cash (they do have ATMs on site), and of course, your ticket.
-Read more rules about what you can/can't bring here.
+N is for You Need To Bring Some Things: OK, this this probably not the most clever N phrase, but I wanted to let you know what you're allowed to bring into the park: Read the rules about what you can/can't bring here.

 O is for Overheated: You're going to be outside in a park with little shade in Memphis in May.
 Even if it's not crazy hot outside, it's still easy to get overheated.
-Drink water, find a cool place to sit (the Blues Tent at Music Fest is a great option, as they have chairs) and quit when your body tells you to.
+Drink water, find a cool place to sit, and quit when your body tells you to.